BernardBorio/txt_to_moodle/README.md

 ___

+## Matching question
+In this case, you have to put 1 as the number of the correct answers at the end of the question.
+After that, you have to put the answers, one per line, starting with a "*".
+Then, you have to separate the key to the value with an arrow operator "->".

+___

 ## Feedback
 To add general feedback for a question, place it like a normal answer, but put "#" instad of "*" or "-" before it.